nolan778/DCS-Copilot/README.md

    others without sharing any sensitive binaries or lua code.

-If you choose to sync animations, you should only have one client seat number in charge of any one animation or else every client's individual animation state will conflict with the each others.
+If you choose to sync animations, you should only have one client seat number in charge of any one animation or else every client's individual animation state will conflict with each others.

 ##### Communication (DCS <-> DCS Copilot)
 Once a connection has been established between the DCS Copilot application and the DCS World aircraft's RakNet connection class,